 rm -r .git/lfs

-Finally, if this is your working copy of the project, you can save some disk space by removing the Git LFS cache folder inside the working directory of your project.
+Finally, if this is your working copy of the project, you can save some disk space by removing the LFS cache folder inside the git directory of your project.